top of page

 Certificate Pathways

 Certificate pathways allow you to choose a focused track while sharing the same core foundation in Christian leadership, missiology, and the House of Prayer movement.
-After completing the required core courses, students continue in a structured sequence designed to form spiritually grounded leaders, either through the Christian Leadership Formation pathway or the Missiology and Global Engagement pathway.
+After completing the required core courses, students continue in a structured sequence designed to form spiritually grounded leaders, either through the Christian Leadership Formation pathway, the Missiology and Global Engagement pathway, or the Missiology Digital Engagement pathway.

 Learn about each course here